Setting up color swatches as product variations (video tutorial)

 A note about stores in languages other than English

 In order for the custom color swatches to appear, the theme code looks for the word "color" or "colour" within a product option in order to know that it should display the swatches.
-If your store is translated in another language (or you're just using a name other than "color" or "colour" for your color options), our Galleria and Pursuit themes have options in the "Theme settings" area of the theme customizer to provide a list of product option names that should show as swatches.
-If you're using ShowTime or an older version of some of our other themes, you'll need to update the code in your theme to look for these options names instead.
+If your store is translated in another language (or you're just using a name other than "color" or "colour" for your color options), our themes have options in the "Theme settings" area of the theme customizer to provide a list of product option names that should show as swatches.
+If you're using an older version of some of our themes, you'll need to update the code in your theme to look for these options names instead.
 Please contact us for advice on how to do this.